 Along with Energy Helix leaders, Cardiff University and Climate Helix leaders, the University of Bergen, Vision2020 will be hosting a joint energy and climate event in Brussels on 17-18 September.
-The purpose of this event was to facilitate matchmaking for Horizon 2020 energy and climate calls during the 2018-2020 work programme.
-More information to follow.
+The purpose of this event will be to facilitate matchmaking for Horizon 2020 energy and climate calls during the 2018-2020 work programme.

 Vision2020: Events Programme

 In association with new Maritime & Marine Helix leaders, the University of Malta, Vision2020 will be hosting a Helix launch event on 27th-28th September, 2018.
 The event will facilitate collaborations for upcoming Blue Growth calls, and showcase ERC research conducted in this area.
-More information to follow.
+Click here to register.

 Vision2020 co-hosted an event with Brunel University London as they took the leadership role as the head of the new Food Helix.
 This event also focused on topics related to food and agriculture across Horizon 2020 Work Programmes.

-The European Research Music Conference will take place at the Universitat Pompeu Fabra in Barcelona from June 11th to the 13th, 2018.
-It will bring together a significant number of the projects funded by the European Research Council that have music as their focus.
+The European Research Music Conference took place at the Universitat Pompeu Fabra in Barcelona from June 11th to the 13th, 2018.
+It brought together a significant number of the projects funded by the European Research Council that have music as their focus.
 These projects come from diverse research domains and exemplify the wide variety of high-quality research related to music that is being carried out in Europe.
-The European Research Music Conference is supported by ERC=Science², of which Vision2020 is a partner.
+The European Research Music Conference was supported by ERC=Science², of which Vision2020 is a partner.
 More Information.

 UCL, in collaboration with Vision2020, hosted a day’s training and capacity building session on enabling leadership under Horizon 2020.
 The programme was targeted towards Coordinators only, who had identified a Horizon 2020 collaborative call and have an initial proposal concept.